Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 4/Tri-states.md

 ## Things you SHOULD do:
 1. Make sure *every* gate input is driven by a valid logic signal (0 or 1) at *all* times
 2. Make sure the output is a valid logic signal (0 or 1) for *all* possible input combinations.
 3. Make sure a wire is *never* driven by two or more tristate outputs *at the same*.
+(Tristates with connected outputs are normally enabled by a decoder or similar logic)
-4.
+4. Make sure a wire is *never* connected to *only one* tristate output.